NCrashed/FostomEngine/README.md

 cmake -G "MinGW Makefiles" .\
 make
 ```
-Finally copy src/glfw.dll into project Bin derectory (if it doesn't exist, create).
+Finally copy src/glfw.dll into project bin derectory (if it doesn't exist, create).

 VisualStudio:
 Generate studio project with CMake gui, compile it with VisualStudio and copy